 At Garlinge Primary School, we teach Relationships and Sex Education Policy (RSE) as set out in this policy.
-The Department for Education is introducing statutory Relationships Education for primary pupils and Relationships and Sex Education.
+The Department for Education is introducing compulsory Relationships Education for primary pupils and Relationships and Sex Education.
 From September 2021 it will be compulsory for all schools to teach Health Education.
 Through these subjects, we aim to support all young people to be happy, healthy and safe - we aim to equip them for adult life and to make a positive contribution to society.
 At Garlinge, we have committed to retain our current choice to continue to teach age-appropriate sex education alongside relationships education.
-In doing so, we observe current guidance from the Department for Education (DFE) and policies such as Children and Social Work Act (2017).
+In doing so, we have regard to guidance issued by the Secretary of State as outlined in Section 403 of the Education Act 1996.

-Current regulations and guidance from the Department for Education state that: The Relationships Education, Relationships and Sex Education and Health Education (England)
+Current regulations and guidance from the Department for Education state that:

-Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education.
+The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education.